jump-dev/Convex.jl/docs/src/solvers.md

 ```

 (Of course, the solver must be installed first.)
 For example, we can use
-GLPK to solve a MILP
+GLPK to solve a MILP:
 ```julia
 using GLPK
 solve!(p, GLPK.Optimizer)
 ```

 Many of the solvers also allow options to be passed using
 `MOI.OptimizerWithAttributes`.
-For example:
+For example, to set a time limit (in
+milliseconds) with GLPK, use:
 ```julia
 using Convex, GLPK
 const MOI = Convex.MOI